TREVOR MATTEA

 PicturePhoto from Campbell Historical Museum

-• As part of this field trip, students attended a docent-led presentation and tour about the history of the nearby community of Campbell before describing the experience in an informative paragraph.
+• As part of this field trip, students participated in a docent-led presentation and tour about the history of the nearby community of Campbell, and afterward described the experience in an informative paragraph.

 This field trip was originally designed to accompany the following California Content Standards for Grade 2 Continuity and Change: